MSDA Curriculum

 Core Courses

-DATA 5185 Data Visualization for Business: This course covers development of effective visualization to facilitate the understanding of complex organizational data.
+DATA 5150 - Data Visualization for Business: This course covers development of effective visualization to facilitate the understanding of complex organizational data.
 Topics include human perception & attention, visualization software & toolkits, visualization techniques for spatial data, geospatial data, time-oriented data, multivariate data, trees, graphs, networks, maps and text.
 Evaluate good design practices for visualization.
 Review cutting-edge research in data visualization.
-Prerequisite: DATA 5175 Programming Languages for Data Analytics.

-DATA 5210 Big Data Management & Analytics: This course covers the core concepts behind big data problems, applications, and systems.
+DATA 5250 - Big Data Management and Analysis: This course covers the core concepts behind big data problems, applications, and systems.
 It introduces one of the most common frameworks, Hadoop, that has made big data analysis easier and more accessible.
-Topics include a discussion of the Big Data landscape, examples of real world big data problems, architectural components and programming models used for structured and unstructured big data analysis, HDFS file system, MapReduce, YARN, PIG, HIVE, NOSQL, and other Big Data programming techniques or platforms.
-Prerequisite: DATA 5140 Databases and Data Warehouses.
+Topics include a discussion of the Big Data landscape, examples of the real world big data problems, architectural components and programming models used for structured and unstructured big data analysis, HDFS file system, MapReduce, YARN, PIG, HIVE, NOSQL, and other Big Data programming techniques or platforms.
+Prerequisite: DATA 5140

 (3 to 6 credit hours)*: